 Suffering from a Weight Issue?
 A Better Weigh Center is Here For You

-If you are lacking confidence due to a weight issue or would like to speak to a professional about losing weight, contact our Dallas bariatric surgeons at A Better Weigh Center today.
+If you are lacking confidence due to a weight issue or would like to speak to a professional about losing weight, contact our Dallas/Fort Worth weight loss clinic, A Better Weigh Center today.
 We understand how frustrating life can become when you don’t love the way you look and feel.
 That is why we are here.
-When you become our patient, we want to fully understand where you’ve been and help you on your weight loss journey and determine whether a bariatric procedure or a diet and exercise plan can help you achieve your goals.
-We have exercise therapists and nutritionists on staff to help you get started.
+When you become our patient, we want to fully understand where you’ve been and help you on you weight loss journey and determine how to address your mental, behavioral, medical and environmental factors that affect your weight control.